JamesWoolfenden/terraform-for-data/docs/lesson1.md

 What would happen?

-You'd get multiple new instances as the command is not Idempotent.
+You'd get anopther new instances as the command is not Idempotent.

-This doesn't happen as each invocation in Terraform is matched with is resulting Terrafrom.tfstate or its state file which is used to maintain a record of activity.
+This doesn't happen with each invocation in Terraform, each invocation is matched with is resulting **Terrafrom.tfstate** or its state file which is used to maintain a record of activity.
 This "statefile" is crucial to your use and understanding of how Terraform works.

 To remove the instance via the cli id have exectute a whole new cli command but id also have to find the instance_id.